EDUCBA

 In SQL, in order to EXCLUDE certain rows from being returned by a SELECT query, we use some restricting or excluding conditions based on some criteria.
 EXCLUDE conditions in SQL usually appear in the WHERE clause of the statement or in the HAVING clause of an aggregate query.
 Some commonly used EXCLUDE operators in SQL are NOT, NOT IN, NOT LIKE, ‘!=’, EXCEPT, NOT NULL, etc.

-You must be wondering what happens when you mention a restricting condition in a SELECT statement.
-It is actually pretty simple.
-When the SELECT query runs, the database server applies the restricting condition on each row that is being fetched while searching.
+You must wonder what happens when you mention a restricting condition in a SELECT statement.
+It is pretty simple.
+When the SELECT query runs, the database server applies the restricting condition on each row fetched while searching.
 If the row meets the mentioned condition, it is included.

 Syntax and Parameters